Cedric-Hj/DevOps-CICD-WebApp/README.md

 ## Execute all tests
 In the test branch, a [parametrized jenkins pipeline job](https://github.com/Cedric-Hj/DevOps-CICD-WebApp/tree/test/Jenkins/jenkinsfile_ExecuteAllTests) will execute a [python script](https://github.com/Cedric-Hj/DevOps-CICD-WebApp/tree/test/Test/ScanJenkinsTest.py).
 This script communicates with Jenkins to retrieve all jobs available in the folder and view specified by the parameters in the Jenkinsfile, returning a list of these jobs.
 The Jenkins pipeline job then executes all the jobs from the returned list.
 In this case, the folder and view should include a pipeline job for each test type (Integration, System, Load, or Security).
 For more details, refer to [Execute all test from a specific type](#Execute-all-test-from-a-specific-type).
 Consequently, the job will run all pipelines that handle the execution of each test type.

+## Deploy Version to Specific Pod
+In a testing environment, multiple versions of the application may need to be tested simultaneously.
+To facilitate this, each version must be deployed on a separate pod, ensuring isolated testing environments.
+This [Jenkins job](https://github.com/Cedric-Hj/DevOps-CICD-WebApp/tree/test/Jenkins/jenkinsfile_ExecuteAllTests) enables the deployment of a specific version of the application on a designated pod by allowing the user to specify both the version and the port for deployment.
+By parameterizing the version and port, the job ensures flexible and concurrent testing across different pods without conflict, providing a streamlined solution for managing multiple test environments in parallel.

 ## Rollback Functionality
 A parametrized [Jenkins Job](https://github.com/Cedric-Hj/DevOps-CICD-WebApp/tree/main/Jenkins/jenkinsfile_RollBack) is available to roll back the application to a previous version for each environment.
 This job retrieves the desired Docker image of a previous version and redeploys it onto the appropriate pod.